qala-io/java-course/docs/programme/transactions-n-aop.md

 methods transactional
 - Replace pure JDBC code with SpringJDBC (`JdbcTemplate`).
 Look through its code and find how it gets the connections.
 - Read about Transaction Propagation in Spring Tx.
+- Since transactions are now started at the Service layer your DAO tests are failing.
+Find a way of starting the transactions in tests.
+As well as rolling them back after the tests.

 # Puzzles